Sixty-miler: Collisions and near misses

 Herga had a long life as a sixty-miler, beginning in 1879, with her delivery to her new owner, Coalcliff Collieries—together with her twin, Hilda— and ending with her scrapping in 1928.
 During that time, she had a remarkable number of collisions.
 In September 1881, she collided with the Union Steamship Co.'s steamship, Hero, off Fort Denison; holed and leaking badly she needed to rush into shallow water, to prevent her sinking completely.
 Fault was attributed to both ships.
 In January 1891, she collided with the schooner, Julia, outside the Sydney Heads.
 In June 1901, she collided with a schooner, Lady Mabel, inside Sydney Harbour.
 In April 1915, outbound for Wollongong, she collided with Captain Cook off South Reef in Sydney Harbour.
+In June 1915, near the Sow and Pigs Reef in Sydney Harbour, she collided with two steamships in one incident, first hitting Soros and then Southborough.

+In August 1900, the sixty-miler, Brunner, carrying coal from Newcastle, collided with the Manly paddle-steamer ferry, Brighton, off Georges Head.
+Both vessels were badly damaged; Brunner at the bow and Brighton amidship.
+Brunner remained afloat only due to her watertight compartments.
+After her passengers were taken onto Narrabeen, Brighton had to be beached at Chowder Bay.
+Fortunately, nobody was injured.

-In June 1915, near the Sow and Pigs Reef in Sydney Harbour, she collided with two steamships in one incident, first hitting Soros and then Southborough.Kelloe sank, two miles off the Botany Bay heads in May 1902, after colliding with the Stone Fleet coastal steamer Dunmore.
-Dunmore picked up the Kelloe's crew and made it through the heads of Botany Bay, where she was only saved by being beached.
+Kelloe sank, two miles off the Botany Bay heads in May 1902, after colliding with the Stone Fleet coastal steamer, Dunmore.
+Dunmore picked up Kelloe's crew and made it through the heads of Botany Bay, where she was only saved by being beached.

-In June 1903, Currajong—a 'sixty miler' belonging to Bellambi Coal Co.—collided with the Milsons Point ferry Victoria near Dawes Point.
-Later, in 1910, the Currajong collided again; this time with the steamer Wyreema off Bradleys Head, Sydney Harbour.
-One crewman died, when the Currajong sank in the main shipping channel.
+In June 1903, Currajong—a sixty miler belonging to Bellambi Coal Co.—collided with the Milsons Point ferry Victoria near Dawes Point.
+Later, in 1910, Currajong collided again; this time with the steamer, Wyreema, off Bradleys Head, Sydney Harbour.
+One crewman died, when Currajong sank in the main shipping channel.

-In August 1907, the J & A Brown sixty-miler Alice collided with the North Coast steamer Wyoming in Johnstones Bay, Sydney Harbour.
+In August 1907, a J & A Brown sixty-miler, Alice, collided with a North Coast steamer, Wyoming, in Johnstones Bay, Sydney Harbour.

-In October 1911, Derwent collided with the crowded passenger ferry Kaikai, near Milson's Point.
+In October 1911, Derwent collided with the crowded passenger ferry Kaikai, near Milsons Point.
 Fortunately, there were no deaths.
-A Marine Court of Enquiry found the master of the Derwent to be at fault and suspended his certificate.
-In February 1903, the Derwent had needed to be towed, after a tail shaft failure off Newcastle.
+A Marine Court of Enquiry found the master of Derwent to be at fault and suspended his certificate.
+In February 1903, Derwent had needed to be towed, after a tail shaft failure off Newcastle.

-In the early morning of March 1913, off Barrenjoey, Galava collided with the ketch, Alfred Fenning, and kept going without attempting to assist the other vessel.
+In the early morning of March 1913, off Barrenjoey, Galava collided with a ketch, Alfred Fenning, and kept going without attempting to assist the other vessel.
 Fortunately the ketch was not seriously damaged and nobody was injured.
-Another early morning collision between a sixty-mile, Yuloo, and a ketch, Wave, occurred in August 1915, off Long Reef.
+Another early morning collision between a sixty-miler, Yuloo, and a ketch, Wave, occurred in August 1915, off Long Reef.
 Blame was attributed to the sixty-miler's master for negligence in not keeping a proper lookout and so not seeing the ketch's lights.